Volume Two

 "Um, but we were… "

 "It's fine.
-Does Ilya-chan not always say rushed soup makes for a poor soup?"
+Doesn't Ilya-chan always say rushed soup makes for a poor soup?"

-The two guests could only look back at Siren in confusion.
+The two guests could only stare back at the Siren in confusion.

 Yet again, no response.